Everything about Low Volume PCB Assembly

-The name is a good indication of what low volume PCB assembly is.
-This is basically when a small number of printed circuit boards, usually between 25 and 5,000, are manufactured.
+Low-volume PCB assembly means when a small number of printed circuit boards, usually between 25 and 5,000, are manufactured and assembled.

 There are two main types of low-volume PCB assembly services that most manufacturers offer.

 The first is design for manufacturing or DFM.
 This service usually consists of quality checks on the design such as the assembly files, bill of materials, and circuit diagrams.
-Checks like these are a great way to avoid issues during a larger manufacturing process and places deeper scrutiny on the components that are used in the manufacturing process.
+Checks like these are a great way to avoid issues during a larger manufacturing process and place deeper scrutiny on the components that are used in the manufacturing process.

 The other type is design for testing or DTM.
 This type of service can help manufacturers and clients get in-depth knowledge on the test points around the printed circuit board.
 During this process, most manufacturers will be able to do performance testing and come up with troubleshooting instructions.